smautner/dart.nvim/README.md

 ## Showcase

-Buffers open show in the tabline up to the length of `buflist` (default 3):
+Buffers show in the tabline up to the length of `buflist` (default 3) as they are opened:

 ![3-buffers.png](https://github.com/user-attachments/assets/da0a595b-9779-4eea-8845-2af2a54092e2)

-Opening a new buffer shifts buffers left and pops the rightmost buffer off of the tabline:
+Opening a new buffer shifts buffers right, and pops the rightmost buffer off of the tabline:
 ![3-buffers-new.png](https://github.com/user-attachments/assets/92559642-d1a5-4e2a-96a9-141c3e592856)

 A buffer can be pinned using `;;` to add it to the `marklist` and display it regardless of the `buflist`